Sturridge denies ever gambling on football following FA charge

-Liverpool insist the player has cooperated fully throughout the FA's investigation and say the former Chelsea forward is adamant he has never bet on football.
+Liverpool insists the player has cooperated fully throughout the FA's investigation and say the former Chelsea forward is adamant he has never bet on football.

 "As with any issue of this nature, we will allow the process to be concluded in its entirety before making any further comment."